Detention volume is not determined by hydrology alone.

 Why Adaptive Discharge Matters

-Static outlet structures concentrate control near design head and cannot respond to variability in storm intensity or antecedent conditions.
+Detention volume is governed by discharge behavior.Static outlet structures concentrate control near design head and cannot respond to variability in storm intensity or antecedent conditions.

-Adaptive systems introduce logic-based discharge shaping, allowing flow to be managed across a broader operating range — not just at peak design elevation.
+Automated outlet systems introduce logic-based discharge shaping, allowing flow to be managed across a broader operating range — not just at peak design elevation.

-Adaptive control systems integrate level sensing, telemetry, and logic-based actuation to manage discharge in real time.
+The AOS integrates level sensing, telemetry, and logic-based actuation to manage discharge in real time.

 Core System Architecture

-- Level sensors (ultrasonic or pressure)
+- Level sensors (ultrasonic)

-- Remote telemetry and control interface
+- Remote telemetry, weather forecast and control interface optional

-- Actuated valve assembly
+- Actuated gate position

 Typical Workflow